-- 4.3 The primary purpose of the Portfolio will be to: - 4.3.1 develop new or existing assets to meet Council service needs where this will reduce operating costs or, for example, meet local housing needs, thereby securing benefits for the Council; - 4.3.2 continue to acquire both parcels of land for development and standalone direct property investments that contribute to the attainment of policy goals or address areas of economic or social market failure; - 4.3.3 continue to make better use of underperforming investment assets already owned by the Council, to redevelop these where appropriate to ensure they meet the needs of local businesses, meet current market expectations and address areas of market failure; - 4.3.4 maintain progress in the restructuring and rebalancing of the property portfolio - 4.4 The Portfolio will also utilise Treasury Management investments to provide diversification to the overall portfolio, subject to any associated risks being monitored and managed.
-This is likely to include investments in different sectors, assets classes and geographies - 4.5 The Portfolio will be reviewed, and performance of individual investments assessed on an regular basis.
-Where performance of an investment cannot be improved to an acceptable level, this will be disposed of.
+- 4.3 The primary purpose of the Portfolio will be to: - 4.3.1 develop new or existing assets to meet Council service needs where this will reduce operating costs or, for example, meet local housing needs, thereby securing benefits for the Council; - 4.3.2 continue to acquire both parcels of land for development and standalone direct property investments that contribute to the attainment of policy goals or address areas of economic or social market failure; - 4.3.3 continue to make better use of underperforming investment assets already owned by the Council, to consider redevelopment or selective disposal where appropriate and to ensure they meet the needs of local businesses, meet current market expectations and address areas of market failure; - 4.3.4 maintain progress in the restructuring and rebalancing of the property portfolio. - 4.4 The Portfolio will also utilise Treasury Management investments to provide diversification to the overall portfolio, subject to any associated risks being monitored and managed.
+This is likely to include investments in different sectors, assets classes and geographies. - 4.5 The Portfolio will be reviewed, and performance of individual investments assessed on a regular basis.
+Where performance of an investment cannot be improved to an acceptable level, assets will be considered for disposal.
 The sale proceeds from such disposals will either be reinvested or used to reduce borrowing in accordance with Government guidance.